 - Oops!Something went wrong.Please try again later.

-Comparing TP ICAP Group PLC's CEO Compensation With the industry
+Comparing Linde plc's CEO Compensation With the industry

-According to our data, TP ICAP Group PLC has a market capitalization of UK£1.8b, and paid its CEO total annual compensation worth UK£1.9m over the year to December 2020.
-That's a notable decrease of 11% on last year.
-While we always look at total compensation first, our analysis shows that the salary component is less, at UK£670k.
+According to our data, Linde plc has a market capitalization of US$147b, and paid its CEO total annual compensation worth US$19m over the year to December 2020.
+That's a notable decrease of 17% on last year.
+While we always look at total compensation first, our analysis shows that the salary component is less, at US$1.5m.

-On an industry level, roughly 49% of total compensation represents salary and 51% is other remuneration.
-TP ICAP Group sets aside a smaller share of compensation for salary, in comparison to the overall industry.
-If total compensation is slanted towards non-salary benefits, it indicates that CEO pay is linked to company performance.
+On an industry level, roughly 17% of total compensation represents salary and 83% is other remuneration.
+Linde pays a modest slice of remuneration through salary, as compared to the broader industry.
+If non-salary compensation dominates total pay, it's an indicator that the executive's salary is tied to company performance.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.